craigkerstiens/monkigras-2014-live-notes/2014-01-30/04-Sean-Owen-Sharing-data-science.md

 ### Sharing Data Science

+Fun definitions:

 *Data Science is statistics on a Mac.*
 *A data scientist is better at statistics than any software engineer and better at software than any statistician*

+More relistic ones:

-Finding insights in data
+* Finding insights in data
-Applied statistics at large scale
+* Applied statistics at large scale
-Predicting the future from data
+* Predicting the future from data

+Sure its R, Tableau, but its more than that.
+People taking Cloudera class were 80% engineers, 20% statisticians.
+Equates to how they view it, its 80% an engineering problem.

+### 2014 - Lab to Factory

+### Exploratory -> Predictive/operational analytics

+Environments -> Clusters
+Machine Learning -> Data pipelines
+Model Accuracy -> Queries per second